dkoryto/netbeans/README.md

 ## Netbeans IDE

-This is a Docker image that lets you run Netbeans IDE without the need to install it.
+This is a Docker image that lets you run Netbeans IDE (Java EE bundle) without the need to install it.

 ### Mac OSX